BIGJRA/BIGJRA.github.io/reborn.md

 |**Ninetales-Alola**|1 |**Ninetales-Alola**|1 |**Ninetales-Alola**|1 |
 |                  |   |Absol             |1  |Absol             |1  |

 Grab the *Ice Stone* atop the hill once you're able to.
 Climb back down the hill, and back down to the first fork.
-Climb up the hill to a new map with a lake on it, which has encounters Variation 4.
+Climb up the hill to a new map with a lake on it.

-**Upper Route 4 (Variation 4)**
+**Upper Route 4 (Large Lake Maps)**

 |Land (Morning)    |%  |Land (Day)        |%  |Land (Night)      |%  |
 |------------------|---|------------------|---|------------------|---|